 An important factor in evaluating the safety of Missouri's transportation system is determining the safety of work zones on the state's roads.
-This measure tracks the number of traffic-related fatalities, injuries, and overall crashes occurring in work zones on any Missouri public road.
+This measure tracks the number of traffic-related fatalities, disabling injuries, and crashes occurring in a work zone on any Missouri public road.

 Missouri law enforcement agencies are required to report crashes by submitting a standardized vehicle accident report form to the Missouri State Highway Patrol.
 MSHP personnel enter these reports into a statewide traffic crash database.
-MoDOT staff query and analyze this data to identify work zone-related crash statistics quarterly and report the results via this measurement.
+MoDOT staff queries this data to identify work zone-related crash statistics quarterly and report the results via this measurement.